Who we are

 - Habitat management – we have a long-term programme of increasing biodiversity, whether it be through improving and maintaining the agricultural fringes (e.g. ponds and hedges) or through rotations to help increase diversity within a field.
 This means that the essential services that nature provides such as pollination and natural pest-control from beneficial insects, birds and other wildlife can then be utilised.

-- Low impact infrastructure wherever possible, we’ve chosen the most environmentally-friendly options, for example, our on site compost toilet and biodegradable plastic bags and box liners for our produce.
+- Low impact infrastructure – wherever possible, we’ve chosen the most environmentally-friendly options, from big installations like the 60 solar panels powering our irrigation system to smaller decisions like using biodegradable plastic bags and box liners for our produce.

 We’re aiming to provide as many learning and training opportunities as we can, by hosting school visits, volunteers, training and courses.